Four Tools, Four Philosophies

 GitHub Copilot: The Safe Default

-As the first mainstream AI coding assistant, Copilot has the largest user base and tightest GitHub integration.
-It's the "safe" choice — reliable, well-tested, and backed by Microsoft.
+Copilot has the largest user base and tightest GitHub integration.
+It's the default choice -- reliable, well-tested, and backed by Microsoft.

-Strengths: - Best-in-class inline completions - Deep GitHub integration (PR reviews, issue understanding) - Most affordable at $10/mo - Works as a simple VS Code extension
+Strengths: - Fast, reliable inline completions - Deep GitHub integration (PR reviews, issue understanding) - Most affordable at $10/mo - Works as a simple VS Code extension

 Weaknesses: - Agentic capabilities lag behind Cursor and Claude Code - Context window is smaller than competitors - Less effective at large-scale refactoring